 Meanwhile, based on research by (Rohmawati, 2015), the effectiveness of learning is marked by the success of delivering students to achieve the learning objectives that have been set, involving students actively to support the achievement of teaching goals, providing an attractive learning experience, and having facilities that support the teaching and learning process.
 Korthagen (2017) effective learning from the view of students activities in learning include communication and mastery of learning materials, in addition to complete learning outcomes, responses or interests of students, and do not experience difficulties in implementing learning online.
-Student success online is highly dependent upon engagement and the types of learning activities used (Bae Kwon et al., 2019; Hung et al., 2020; Ma et al., 2022; Roblyer et al., 2008).
-Web based-biology learning requires a solid infrastructure system such as computer hardware and internet connection (Vekli & Çalik, 2023).
+Student success online is highly dependent upon engagement and the types of learning activities used (Bae Kwon et al. 2019; Hung et al. 2020; Ma et al. 2022; Roblyer et al. 166 The effectiveness of unline learning in the mathematics and sciences department.
+In learning biology

+2008).
+Web based-biology learning requires a solid infrastructure system such as computer hardware and internet connection (Vekli & Calik, 2023).